Frameworks

 Parameters:

-• points (List[Point]) – List of points consisting of coordinates in \(\RR^d\).
+• points (Sequence[Point]) – List of points consisting of coordinates in \(\RR^d\).
 It is checked that all points lie in the same ambient space.

-• vertices (List[Vertex]) – List of vertices.
-If the list of vertices is empty, we generate a vertex that is not yet taken with the method add_vertex().
-Else, the list of vertices needs to have the same length as the list of points.
+• vertices (Sequence[Vertex]) – List of vertices.
+If the list of vertices is empty, we generate vertices with the method add_vertex().
+Otherwise, the list of vertices needs to have the same length as the list of points.

 Return type: